+We encourage students to undertake internships during their time at Butler.
 Our location in Indiana’s capital offers you a wide range of internship opportunities in the State House and in political/social justice activism.
-Our students have also interned in the nation’s capital through Butler’s Washington, DC Learning Semester and participated in national conferences of the Progressive Congress’s Strategy Summit and Model United Nations.
+Students have interned with the Democratic and Republican party caucuses in the Indiana legislature; the Mayor’s Office and more.